Search Console - Use Case - How To Add Search Autocomplete To Your Site

 For example, the user is looking for a glossary on your site.
 So, you can offer this term in the search bar and redirect him straight to the index page with the glossary.
 This is how it can look like:

-You can learn more about Redirect feature in this use case guide: Search Console - Use Case - How To Redirect a User's Search Terms to a Specific Landing Page On Your Site
+You can learn more about Redirect feature in this use case guide: WordPress Search Engine Console - Use Case - How To Redirect a User's Search Terms to a Specific Landing Page On Your Site

 End Result